 Climate change and its impacts are well documented.
 However, its unique impact on older adults is often ignored.
 A 2013 EPA study found that most older Americans live in just nine states and that five of those states (California, New York, Florida, Texas and Pennsylvania) are highly susceptible to climate change.

 - Lack of age-inclusive healthcare and environmental justice policies.
 There is significant science that demonstrates all the ways in which climate change impacts the health of older adults—from respiratory diseases to mental health issues.
 But we believe more needs to be done to not only address how our healthcare and other systems relied upon by older adults are impacted by climate change but demonstrate why environmental justice advocates must include older adults in their advocacy and policy considerations.

-- Lack of broad, consistent, and intentional federal support for emergency preparedness, response and recovery for older adults.
-Local, state, and federal officials, along with help from nonprofit agencies, maintain a response network for disaster events and shape the policies around emergency preparedness, response and recovery.
-However, the higher rates of death for older individuals in emergencies, along with the increase of these events due to climate change, requires preparedness, response and recovery policies that centers this population.
+- Lack of broad, consistent and intentional federal support for emergency preparedness, response and recovery for older adults.
+Local, state and federal officials, along with help from nonprofit agencies, maintain a response network for disaster events and shape policies around emergency preparedness, response and recovery.
+However, the higher rates of death for older individuals in emergencies, along with the increase of these events due to climate change, requires preparedness, response and recovery policies that focus on this population.

 - Lack of environmental volunteer opportunities for older adults.
 Shifting demographics are driving increased volunteerism by older adults but so, too, is the desire for many to reimagine retirement.
 The primary motivations in older environmental volunteers are socialization, generativity, usefulness to others and a pro-environmental attitude.
 Only 15% of older adults engage in environmental activities despite 80% of this population affirming that they “do what is right for the environment.”
 That is why we need better policies that harness the benefits of volunteerism for older adults while increasing the number of participants in climate change initiatives.